codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 mesh of interconnected router
 packet-switching : host break application layer messages into packets
 - network forwards packet from one router to the next , across links on path from source to destination
+### network core function
+- hige speed swirching and routing
+- gateway to other networks
+- reliability and fault tole
 ### two key function
 forwading is a local action :
 moving arriving packet form router input link